 - For BA (Hons) courses the university requires IELTS 6.0 overall with at least 5.5 in each band.
-Other courses have different requirements, please see the university website for more details.
+Other courses have different requirements, please refer to the university website for details.

-- If a student's first language is not English the university will need to assess their language ability.
-Contact the university for guidance.
+- If a student's first language is not English the university will need to assess their language ability; please contact the university for guidance.

 Accommodation for International Students

 - Overseas students are prioritised for university accommodation.